kiralong/arc-congen2024-radseq/README.md

 ### Generating a reference-based catalog

-When a reference genome of the species of interest (or a relatively close one) is available, the best approach is likely generating reference-based catalog.
+When a reference genome of the species of interest (or a relatively close one) is available, the best approach is likely generating a reference-based catalog.
 Instead of clusting the reads based on similarity to define the loci as done *de novo*, the reference-based approach uses the location of the aligned reads in the genome to define the loci.
 The reads of a locus